MoAJ-ML/Refugee-Migration-Flow-Analysis/README.md

 ### Expected Output
 The scripts will generate:
 - Comprehensive analysis in the terminal
-- 6 visualization files in the `visualizations/` folder
+- 3 visualization files in the `visualizations/` folder
 - 2 CSV files with forecasts and model metrics
-- Interactive HTML dashboard

 ## 📈 Analysis Components